 The recommended timing of Tdap vaccination takes into account recommendations for the administration of other tetanus and/or diphtheria toxoid-containing vaccines, including MenACWY, because of an association between frequent doses of such vaccines and a risk of increased local and systemic reactogenicity .

 Recommendation for Adolescents: HPV vaccine is recommended for girls and boys 11 to 12 years of age and for older adolescents who have not yet been vaccinated .
+Children 9 to 10 years of age may also be vaccinated.

 When it was first added, there was significant public controversy over the inclusion of the HPV vaccine on the adolescent immunization schedule.
 Some parents remain concerned about the vaccine's safety or about the possibility of promoting sexual activity among young teens.
 Meanwhile, in some places this vaccine is now required for school attendance, although exemptions are generally allowed [26,27].